Get E-Book

 env: { ...process.env, WORKER_ID: '3' },

-});That example assumes worker.js exists. process.execPath keeps the child on the same Node binary as the parent instead of relying on PATH to resolve node.
+This example assumes worker.js exists. process.execPath uses the same Node binary as the parent process instead of relying on PATH to find node.

-Figure 5.2 — Environment variables are copied across process scopes.
-Mutating process.env changes the current process and future children, not the parent shell that launched it.
+Figure 5.2 - Environment variables are copied into child scopes.
+Edits affect the current process and future children, not the parent shell that launched it.

 Common Environment Conventions

-Names such as NODE_ENV, PORT, and DEBUG are conventions, not runtime semantics.
-Libraries and deployment platforms decide what those variables mean.
 NODE_ENV changes behavior in many libraries.
-PORT is a common way to pass a listen port in hosted environments.
-DEBUG controls namespace-filtered logging in the popular debug package.
+PORT is commonly used by hosting platforms to pass the listen port.
+DEBUG controls namespace-based logging in the popular debug package.

-The dotenv pattern builds on the same mechanism.
-A startup step parses KEY=VALUE lines from a .env file and assigns the parsed strings to process.env.
+The .env file pattern uses the same mechanism.
+A startup step reads KEY=VALUE lines from a file and assigns those strings to process.env.
 In the main thread, those assignments go through Node's environment setter.
-Node v24 also has built-in env-file loading through process.loadEnvFile(), while Chapter 8 covers the runtime-configuration details.

 Cache Your Environment Reads